 written by @fauxringlets, follow her on Instagram!

-The long answer: Yes, you can swim in alternative hair, but I would not recommend swimming in your more expensive pieces.
-You can absolutely swim in any piece, but you should first consider the risks.
+The long answer: Yes, but we wouldn't recommend swimming in your more expensive human hairpieces.
+And while you can absolutely swim in any piece, you should first consider the risks and extra steps you'll have to take.

-If you’ve invested in high quality human hair wigs or toppers, swimming in chlorine or salt water can add additional wear and tear to the hair quality.
-Swimming one time (especially if you do not submerge your head) will likely not damage your piece.
-Swimming regularly will.
+If you’ve invested in high-quality human hair wigs and toppers, swimming in chlorine or saltwater can impact the integrity of the piece.
+Swimming one time in your wig will likely not damage your piece (especially if you do not submerge your head).
+However, swimming regularly will.

-Don’t panic!
-Your wig or topper won’t fall apart if you’re splashed with a little bit of chlorinated water.
+Don’t panic just yet!
+Your wig or topper won’t fall apart if you’ve already splashed around in a little bit of chlorinated water.
 But before choosing to wear your expensive human hair pieces to the pool or beach, there are some factors you should consider.

 Wear and Tear